alefore/weblog/zurich-shorts.md

 ☙

-Black branches of naked trees along the river trail admit the brightness of cloudy autumn skies.
+Black branches of naked trees along river trail admit the brightness of cloudy autumn skies.

 ☙